keisukefukuda/mpienv/README.md

        mpich-3.3a1   -> /opt/local
      * openmpi-2.1.1 -> /Users/keisukefukuda/mpi/openmpi-2.1.1

+The '*' mark indicates that the MPI "openmpi-2.1.1" is active, which means it's on the `$PATH` and `$LD_LIBRARYPATH` environment variables.
+You can check that `openmpi-2.1.1` is active.

     $ mpiexec --version
     mpiexec (OpenRTE) 2.1.1

     Report bugs to http://www.open-mpi.org/community/help/

-The '*' mark indicates that the MPI "openmpi-2.1.1" is active, which means it's on the `$PATH` and `$LD_LIBRARYPATH` environment variables.

 You can switch the active MPI by